Limit Theorems for Fr\'echet Mean Sets: Topological Preliminaries

-These observations show that the restricted Fr\'echet $p$-means are significantly less well-behaved than Fr\'echet $p$-means.
-This phenomenon can be primarily traced back to the observation that the supports of two measures can differ greatly while their $p$-Wasserstein distance remains small.
-It is somewhat surprising, then, that, despite this difficulty, our main results hold for both Fr\'echet $p$-means and restricted Fr\'echet $p$-means alike.
+These observations show that the support-restricted Fr\'echet $p$-means are significantly less well-behaved than the unrestricted Fr\'echet $p$-means.
+This phenomenon can be traced primarily back to the observation that the supports of two measures can differ greatly while their $p$-Wasserstein distance remains small.
+It is somewhat surprising, then, that, despite this difficulty, our main results hold for both Fr\'echet $p$-means and support-restricted Fr\'echet $p$-means alike.

-A cartoon to visualize $\{K_{p,x}\}_{x\in X}$ and $\{K_{p,x}^\ast\}_{x\in X}$ is given in Figure~\ref{fig:voronoi}.
-The value of this geometric picture is that it leads to a sort of ``dual'' version of the problem: Whereas previously $\mu\in\mathcal{P}_p(X)$ was fixed and we considered the set of $x\in X$ which minimized the function $f_{p,\mu}$, we can instead fix $x\in X$ and consider the set of $\mu\in\mathcal{P}_p(X)$ such that $x$ is a minimizer of $f_{p,\mu}$.
-The results above show that, in the case of Fr\'echet $p$-means, the determination of $x\in F_p(\mu)$ is equivalent to checking whether a given measure lies in a certain compact convex set.
+A cartoon to visualize $\mathbf{K}_p$ and $\mathbf{K}_p^{\ast}$ is given in Figure~\ref{fig:voronoi}.
+The value of this geometric picture is that it leads to a sort of ``dual'' version of the problem: Whereas previously $\mu\in\mathcal{P}_p(X)$ was fixed and we considered the set of $x\in X$ which minimized the function $g_{p,\mu}$, we can instead fix $x\in X$ and consider the set of $\mu\in\mathcal{P}_p(X)$ such that $x$ is a minimizer of $g_{p,\mu}$.
+The results above show that, in the case of Fr\'echet $p$-means on a compact metric space, the determination of $x\in F_p(\mu)$ is equivalent to checking whether a given measure lies in a certain compact convex set.
+However, this cartoon can also be somewhat misleading for general $(X,d)$: The regions of $\mathbf{K}_p$ and $\mathbf{K}_p^{\ast}$ need not be polytopes and they may have empty interior.